-We will start with these 9 facts on vitamin C products and how to make your own C serum.
+We will start with these 9 facts on vitamin C products and how to make your own vitamin c serum.

 I recommend everyone put Vitamin C and E onto their face daily because they protect against UV induced cell damage.
 It is this sun damage that not only causes premature aging but also skin cancers.
 However Vitamin C has other properties including being one of the few ingredients that has a science base to show that it reverses signs of aging to the skin.